 The Licentiate is our first qualification for photographers that are wanting to show their professionalism and a level of skill.

 The Associate is our middle qualification for photographers that are wanting to show their professionalism and a higher level of skill.

 More recently I took up aerial photography as my disability became worse I found I was not able to walk as far as I would like ‘to get that shot’ so now my drone does the walking for me.
 Checkout my page about it here.

 With the new aspect of photography I joined the FPV UK, the UK association for radio control model and drone flying.

-Through the long winter months, struggling with back pain I needed to focus, to take my mind of this pain so I decided to sit the CAA UAV Pilots course and although at that time I had only been flying a ‘Drone’ for six months with the uncertainty of ‘Brexit’ and the proposed new ‘Drone’ legislation by the UK government, and after the ‘Drone’ incident ‘Gatwick’ (a UK Airport – News URL) I thought it prudent to obtain my licence now.
+Through the long winter months in early 2019 struggling with back pain I needed to focus, to take my mind of this pain so I decided to sit the CAA UAV Pilots course and although at that time I had only been flying a ‘Drone’ for six months with the uncertainty of ‘Brexit’ and the proposed new ‘Drone’ legislation by the UK government, and after the ‘Drone’ incident ‘Gatwick’ (a UK Airport – News URL) I thought it prudent to obtain my licence now.

 There are many ‘Conspiracy’ theories around this incident and how the UK government will use that to toughen the ‘Drone’ rules.